90762 Fürth

 Direction

-From the riverside promenade, turn left and walk along the train tracks back to the main station.
+From the riverside promenade, turn left along the railway tracks back to the main station.

 Tour map